 We will be using the Java programming language in this course.
-Knowledge of Java (or related languages like C++) is not required for this course.
+Knowledge of Java is not required for this course.

 If you have already taken a data structures course in any programming language (e.g., C), you may not need to take CS 61B.
-If you know Java too, you might be able to skip CS 61B entirely, and if you don't, you might only need to take CS 9G (self-paced Java).
-If you feel that this course may be repeating prior experience, please see Brian Harvey in 781 Soda.
+If you know Java too, you might be able to skip CS 61B entirely, and if you don't, you might only need to take CS 47B or CS 9G.
+If you feel that this course may be repeating prior experience, please see Brian Harvey in 781 Soda Hall.